ollealm/technigo-portfolio/README.md

 # Technigo Portfolio&ensp;|&ensp;[View Live &#10555;](https://olle-tech-portfolio.netlify.com/)

-Creating a technical portfolio after a given design in pure HTML5 and CSS3.
+A technical portfolio created after a given design in pure HTML5 and CSS3.
 Paying attention to accessibility, validate the code and cross browser testing.

 ### Used tools: